-The existing Executive Board contracts provide for a special right of termination in the event of specific change-of-control circumstances defined in the contract, each of which entails a change of the shareholder structure involving a new majority shareholder.
+The existing Executive Board contracts provide for a special right of termination in the event of specific changeof-control circumstances defined in the contract, each of which entails a change of the shareholder structure involving a new majority shareholder.
 If the special right of termination is exercised, the Executive Board members will have a right to severance awards.
 In this case, the monetary value of the variable compensation components applicable at the time when the special right of termination is exercised will be disbursed.
 The severance award, which may not exceed twice the annual compensation, will be due and payable in one lump sum 14 days after the special right of termination is exercised.
 The Supervisory Board and Executive Board are of the view that a change of control regularly entails changes in the Company, which do not justify making the amount of the disbursement of long-term variable compensation components contingent upon the performance of the company and its share price after the change of control.
-In the view of the Supervisory

-Board and Executive Board, this contractual provision does not impair the alignment of compensation with the company's sustainable, long-term performance because the Executive Board members cannot anticipate a later change of control in the course of performing their Executive Board duties.
+In the view of the Supervisory Board and Executive Board, this contractual provision does not impair the alignment of compensation with the company's sustainable, long-term performance because the Executive Board members cannot anticipate a later change of control in the course of performing their Executive Board duties.

-The Executive Board and Supervisory Board of Berentzen-Gruppe Aktiengesellschaft declare that since the issuance of their last, updated Declaration on the German Corporate Governance Code pursuant to Section 161 AktG in February 2022, the recommendations of the Government Commission on the German Corporate Governance Code (in the version of the GCGC dated December 16, 2019), as published by the German Federal Ministry of Justice and Consumer Protection in the official section of the German Federal Gazette on March 20, 2020, were followed in the time until June 26, 2022 and that the recommendations of the Government Commission on the German Corporate Governance Code (in the version of the GCGC dated April 28, 2022), as published by the German Federal Ministry of Justice and Consumer Protection in the official section of the German Federal Gazette on June 27, 2022, were followed - insofar as the content remained unchanged - in the time from June 27, 2022, with the following exceptions:
+The Executive Board and Supervisory Board of Berentzen-Gruppe Aktiengesellschaft declare that since the issuance of their last annual Declaration on the German Corporate Governance Code pursuant to Section 161 AktG in December 2022, the recommendations of the Government Commission on the German Corporate Governance Code (in the version of the GCGC dated April 28, 2022), as published by the German Federal Ministry of Justice and Consumer Protection in the official section of the German Federal Gazette on June 27, 2022, were followed with the following exceptions: